Verify and claim your website URL

-Note: The links that you provide in your product data must match the URL, including the top level domain (e.g. .com, .net), that you claim in your account.
+The links that you provide in your product data must match the URL, including the top level domain (e.g. .com, .net) that you claim in your account.
 Items submitted for any domain other than the one registered in your Merchant Center account will not process successfully.

-During account sign-up and from the Website Verification tab, you'll see four options to verify and claim your website URL.
-Follow the instructions for the option that works best for you:
+During account signup and/or on the About your business page, you'll see four options to verify and claim your website URL.
+Follow the instructions for the option that works best for you.

 Claim a URL that you've verified before in Google Search Console

 If your domain is already verified in an existing Google Search Console account, the easiest option for claiming that URL in Merchant Center is to add the Google Account for your Merchant Center account as an Owner of the verified Google Search Console account.
 Alternatively, you can add a Google Account that is an existing Owner in the Search Console account as a login to your Merchant Center account.

 Once you're using the same login email for both your Merchant Center and a verified Search Console account, you'll see that your website is already listed as verified in Merchant Center.
 You'll just need to claim the website URL either while you sign up for an account or on the About your business page by selecting the option to Claim website.